billstclair/elm-html-template/examples/README.md

 The following will be easier to understand if you read about the scripting language in the [JSON Documentation](../JSON.md).

+The supported subset of Markdown is documented [here](../Markdown.md).

 ### JSON Files

 The JSON for templates and pages is in [`site/template`](site/template/) and [`site/page`](site/page/), respectively.
 There are symbolic links to those directories at top-level, so that the code will see them when run with `elm-reactor`.